C4b1nb0yEnterprise/Remote-Rotom/README.md

 Remote-Rotom is an unofficial Discord bot for [Rotom](https://github.com/UnownHash/Rotom) by UnownHash, built with [Discord.js](https://discord.js.org).

 ## Features
+> [!WARNING]
+> Currently, the bot only supports up to max.
+25 devices on the rotom instance!
+If you have more devices, the messages are too long and the bot will fail.
 - Only accepts interactions from users with a specific Discord role.
-- Provides a simple status overview and detailed embeds for devices and their walkers.
+- Provides a simple status overview and detailed embeds for devices and their walkers, if enabled.
 - Supports commands for device restart, reboot, logcat retrieval, and running Rotom jobs.
 - Periodically checks Rotom host and device status, alerting and triggering power cycle on downtime.